Slack launches new features for inter-company collaboration

-SAN FRANCISCO (Reuters) - Slack Technologies Inc on Tuesday announced support of four new languages and a Shared Channels feature that allows employees of different companies to work together on the popular workplace communication software.
+SAN FRANCISCO, Sept 12 (Reuters) - Slack Technologies Inc on Tuesday announced support of four new languages and a Shared Channels feature that allows employees of different companies to work together on the popular workplace communication software.

-Slack is rolling out the product updates as competition mushrooms in the workplace messaging market, fueled in part by Slack’s own success.
-Facebook Inc, Microsoft Corp, Alphabet Inc’s Google, and Cisco Systems Inc are piling in with new offerings.
+Slack is rolling out the product updates as competition mushrooms in the workplace messaging market, fueled in part by the success of Slack.
+Technology heavyweights Facebook, Microsoft Corp, Alphabet Inc’s Google, and Cisco Systems Inc are piling in with new offerings.

-“We believe this is the most important thing we’ve done since launching Slack itself,” April Underwood, Slack’s vice president of product, said.
+“We believe this is the most important thing we’ve done since launching Slack itself,” said April Underwood, Slack vice president of product.

-Privately held Slack now has more than 6 million daily active users and more than 2 million paid users, up from 5 million users and 1.5 million paid users in January.
+Slack, a privately held company, has now crossed 6 million daily active users and more than 2 million paid users, up from 5 million users and 1.5 million paid users in January.
 The two products are intended to drive Slack’s user adoption around the globe.

 Over half of Slack’s users are based outside of the United States, Chief Executive Stewart Butterfield said, and the company hopes to see greater global growth by adding support for French, German, Spanish and Japanese.